Civlo85/gsmHat/README.md

 gsm.Call(Number, 60)    # Or lets change the timeout to 60 seconds.
 This call hangs up automatically after 60 seconds
 ```

-7. Lets see, where your Raspberry Pi (in a car or in a motocycle or on a cat?) is positioned on earth
+7. Lets see, where your Raspberry Pi (in a car or on a motocycle or on a cat?) is positioned on earth

 ```Python
 # Get actual GPS position